BrandsPickled/RealisticVehicleFailure/README.md

 ### Realistic Vehicle Repair
 * Type /repair in the chat to repair your vehicle.
 There are two types of repairs, depending on your location:
+* You can perform this command when theres less then a certain number of mechanics on duty!
 #### At the mechanic
 * If you are at a mechanic your vehicle will be completely fixed, as good as new.
 * Mechanics are located several places in San Andreas.
 Look for the blips on the map.